Regathering Update (7/25/21)

-Our first in-person worship at St. Mark’s will be our 10 am service on June 6.
-As it stands now, our 5 pm service will continue on Zoom, with a gathering in the courtyard on the second Sunday of each month.
+The 10 am livestream on Facebook continues.
+Our 5 pm service also continues on Zoom, with a gathering in the courtyard on the second Sunday of each month.

 See Rector Michele Morgan’s May 14th e-Gospel announcement of regathering here.